swcarpentry/python-novice-inflammation/pages/02-func.md

 subtitle: Creating Functions
 minutes: 30
 ---
+> ## Learning Objectives {.objectives}
+>
+> *   Define a function that takes parameters.
+> *   Return a value from a function.
+> *   Test and debug a function.
+> *   Explain what a call stack is, and trace changes to the call stack as functions are called.
+> *   Set default values for function parameters.
+> *   Explain why we should divide programs into small, single-purpose functions.

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.